-I do have a bread loaf pan that will fit in my air fryer basket, but just barely, so going with mini loaf pans was easier.
-They turned a beautiful golden and crispy brown, which is exactly how banana nut bread should be eaten.
+I do have a bread loaf pan that will fit in my air fryer basket, but just barely, so going with a 7 inch cake pan, or two mini loaf pans, is easier.
+The bread is a beautiful golden and crispy brown, which is exactly how banana nut bread should be eaten.

 I can honestly say it seems like half of my bananas over ripen before we can get to them.
 When I saw a few bananas turning slightly brown on the counter, I decided to try them in my banana bread recipe, but in the air fryer.

 The first time I made this bread, I didn't fill the loaf pans with enough batter, because I wasn't sure how they would rise in the air fryer.
 Now I know, they rise just like in the oven!
 And they crust on top perfectly.

 How to Make Air Fryer Banana Nut Bread